pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

     - IAM
 ---

 I was relieved to find Pulumi.
-Finally, we have testable Infrastructure as Codea nd write fast unit tests that we can execute locally without needing the cloud.
+Finally, we have testable Infrastructure as Code.
+We can write fast unit tests that we can execute locally without needing the cloud.
 However, I was disappointed that Pulumi does not have a proper API for manipulating AWS IAM Policy documents.

 <!--more-->